tomal-hossain/streetfood/README.md

 # Street Food
-A complete backend and frontend project structure developed using Angular 8 and ASP.NET Core 3.1
+A demop project developed using Angular 8 and ASP.NET Core Web API(3.1)

 ## This application consists of:
     * Template pages using Angular 8 and TypeScript
-    * RESTful API Backend using ASP.NET Core 3.1
+    * RESTful API using ASP.NET Core 3.1
-    * Database using Entity Framework Core (Code first approach)
+    * MS SQL Server Database using Entity Framework Core (Code first approach)
     * Authentication based on JWT
     * NG Zorro for designing
     * SendGrid API integration to send email